Superfluidity vs prethermalisation in a nonlinear Floquet system: Conclusion

 This opens interesting avenues to study Floquet topological superfluids \cite{topoSF2014} and dynamical phase transitions \cite{dynTransi2018} such as the recently proposed dynamical Berezinkii-Kosterlitz-Thouless phase transition \cite{cherroret2022}.

 \acknowledgments We thank P. E. Larr\'e for fruitful discussions.
 This study has been supported by the French National Research Agency (ANR) under projects COCOA ANR-17-CE30-0024, MANYLOK ANR-18-CE30-0017 and GLADYS ANR-19-CE30-0013, the EUR grant NanoX No. ANR-17-EURE-0009 in the framework of the “Programme des Investissements d'Avenir”, and by the Singapore Ministry of Education Academic Research Fund Tier I (WBS No. R-144-000-437-114).
-Computational resources were provided by the facilities of Calcul en Midi-Pyr\'n\'ees (CALMIP) and the National Supercomputing Centre (NSCC), Singapore.
-In addition, during the submission process, we became aware of a closely related work \cite{martinez2022}.
+Computational resources were provided by the facilities of Calcul en Midi-Pyr\'en\'ees (CALMIP) and the National Supercomputing Centre (NSCC), Singapore.